 Sometimes during a misunderstanding or argument, you might find that stepping back and considering how each person is feeling might help.

 Emotional intelligence hinges on this ability to understand emotions.
 This includes understanding our own emotions as well as the feelings of those around us.

-So if understanding emotions is so critical, what exactly can we do to foster it?
+So if building this emotional understanding is so critical, what exactly can you do to foster it?
 It’s not always easy and it often takes time and practice, but there are things you can do to become more emotionally understanding.

-We are all busy it seems, so we sometimes fail to notice the subtle emotional cues that others are projecting in our daily rush.
+Everyone gets busy with their own life, so you might sometimes fail to notice the subtle emotional cues that others are projecting in your daily rush.

 Did your co-worker seem a little bit distracted this morning?
 Was your spouse a bit quieter than usual during breakfast?
 Has your daughter been avoiding talking about her best friend lately?